dex4er/tf/README.md

 The command will generate temporarily the `terraform.tfplan` file.

-The command will log to the file named in `TF_LOG_FILE` environment variable.
+The command will log to the file named in `TF_OUTPUT_PATH` environment variable.
 The file name is solved by `date` command for `%` sequences.

 ### `tf destroy`